 Sure, your pharmacist is great at filling prescriptions, but they can do so much more.
 A pharmacist can help you track medications.
 They can check for interactions between different medicines you take.
 They can even help you stay well during flu season.

-While pharmacists can’t replace your primary care provider (PCP), they work together with them.
+While pharmacists can’t replace your primary care provider (PCP), they can work with them.
 And they can be important players on your health care team.
 Here are seven ways pharmacists can help you feel your best.

 1. A pharmacist can make sure your meds are working and safe